Members of the International Advisory Board

 Wolf B. Frommer

-Wolf B. Frommer, is an Alexander von Humboldt Professor at the Institute for Molecular Physiology and member of CEPLAS at Heinrich Heine University, Düsseldorf.
+Wolf B. Frommer, is an Alexander von Humboldt Professor at the Institute for Molecular Physiology and member of CEPLAS at Heinrich Heine University Düsseldorf.
 He also heads a group at the Institute for Transformative Biomolecules (ITbM) at Nagoya University, Japan.
-After completing his PhD at the University of Cologne, he moved to the Free University of Berlin, where he received his habilitation and venia legendi in 1994.
-As early as 1990 he became independent group leader at the Institute of Genebiological Research, Berlin, and from 1992 as Assistant Professor funded by the Ministry of Science and Technology.
+After completing his PhD at the University of Cologne, he moved to the Free University of Berlin, where he received his habilitation in 1994.
+As early as 1990 he became junior group leader at the Institute of Genebiological Research, Berlin, funded by the Ministry of Science and Technology.
 In 1996, he was appointed Full Professor in Plant Physiology at Tübingen University, and in 1997 was Founding Director of the Centre for Plant Molecular Biology (ZMBP).
-In 2003, he moved to Stanford, where he became Director of the Plant Biology Department of the Carnegie Institution for Science und Full Professor at Stanford University.
+In 2003, he moved to Stanford, Calefornia, where he became Director of the Plant Biology Department of the Carnegie Institution for Science und Full Professor at Stanford University.
 Amongst other awards, he received the Gottfried Wilhelm Leibniz Prize in 1998, the Körber European Science Prize in 2001, and in 2018 the Tsungming Tu Award.
-He has been a member of the Leopoldina - German National Academy of Sciences since 2015.
+Since 2015 he is a member of the Leopoldina - German National Academy of Sciences.

 Wolf B. Frommer